Anna Palaiologina (daughter of Michael IX)

 Anna Palaiologina (died 1320; Ἅννα Παλαιολογίνα) was a Byzantine princess and queen-consort (basilissa) of the Despotate of Epirus.

 She was a daughter of the Byzantine co-emperor Michael IX Palaiologos and his wife, Rita of Armenia.
-Already in 1304, her hand was sought by the Epirote regent, Anna Palaiologina Kantakouzene, for her son Thomas I Komnenos Doukas; the marriage eventually took place in ca. 1307.
-When Thomas was murdered by his nephew, Nicholas Orsini, in 1318, the latter took Anna as his wife.
+In 1304, her hand was sought by the Epirote regent, Anna Palaiologina Kantakouzene, for her son Thomas I Komnenos Doukas.
+The marriage eventually took place in ca. 1307, bringing Epirus closer to the rulers of Constantinople.
+At that time, the rulers of Epirus were politically vulnerable, following their refusal to obey imperial authority.

+Some sources intimate that Thomas I Komnenos Doukas did not treat Anna well.
+In 1318 Thomas was killed by his nephew, Nicholas Orsini, count of Cephalonia, who seized control of Epirus.
+Orsini then took Anna as his wife, despite her technically now being his aunt.
+There is speculation that she may have greeted her first husband's death with joy, or even have supported it.
 She died in 1320.
+In 1323, Nicholas Orsini was murdered by his brother, John II Orsini.